Stable motions of high energy particles interacting via a repelling potential: Smooth N-particle systems.

 \section{Smooth N-particle systems.}

 We present here the proof of Theorem \ref{thm:mainbounded}.
 Its outline is as follows.
 First, we consider the \(N\)-particle system (\ref{eq:multparsysy}) near \(\mathbf{L}^{*}(\theta_{min})\), the choreographic periodic orbit of the uncoupled system, and scale the action coordinates by \(\delta^{1/2}\).
-Then we average, i.e. we make a change of coordinates, after which the angle-dependent terms become \(O(\delta^{3/4})\), see Lemma \ref{Lemma1.1}.
-Next, we show that near a line of minima, the Poincar\'e map of the system is \(O(\delta^{3/4})\)-close to the flow map of the Hamiltonian system of a specific form (\ref{hamtr}) (Lemma \ref{lem:poinc1}).
+Then we average, i.e. we make a change of coordinates, after which the angle-dependent terms become \(O(\delta^{3/4})\), see equation (\ref{eq:npartav}) in Lemma \ref{Lemma1.1}.
+Next, we study the behavior of the Poincar\'e map of the resulting system: we show that near a line of minima, the Poincar\'e map of system (\ref{eq:npartav}) is \(O(\delta^{3/4})\)-close to the flow map of the Hamiltonian system of a specific form (\ref{hamtr}) (Lemma \ref{lem:poinc1}).
 We need to take \(O(1/\delta^{1/2}\)) iterates of the return map.
 In Lemma \ref{Lemma1.2}, we establish that taking \(O(1/\delta^{1/2}\)) iterates of any map which is \(O(\delta^{3/4})\) close to the return map of system (\ref{hamtr}) leads to a map which is \(O(\delta^{1/4})\) close to the time-1 map for the Hamiltonian (\ref{eq:timeoneham}) near the origin.
 In Lemma \ref{lem:positivekam}, we prove that the Hamiltonian (\ref{eq:timeoneham}) admits a positive measure set of KAM tori.
 By Lemma \ref{Lemma1.2}, one infers the results of Theorem \ref{thm:mainbounded} from the KAM theorem.